 Tax Transparency Law Nbr.
-19,484 introduced a set of provisions aimed to enhance the achievement of international standards on tax transparency and prevention of money laundering.
-The Law introduces the following:
+19,484 introduced a set of provisions aimed to enhance the achievement of international standards on tax transparency and prevention of money laundering, as follows:

 - Provisions that regulate the automatic information that the financial entities must submit to the Uruguayan Tax Office.

 - Provisions that seek the identification of final beneficiaries of local and foreign entities with a relevant nexus with the country.

 - Tax rules aimed to discourage the use of entities resident, domiciled, or located in LNTJs:

 - Income derived from the transfer of shares or participations in entities from LNTJs whose assets located in Uruguay exceed 50% of their total investments is deemed to be Uruguayan sourced (thus taxable) for CIT purposes.
 Similar provisions apply to resident individuals and to non-resident taxpayers.

 - When a resident individual participates (directly or indirectly) in the capital of LNTJ entities, passive income and/or capital gains received by said entities will be assigned as deemed dividend, thus taxed in the hands of the individual beneficiaries.

 - Rates increased from 12% to 25% for Uruguayan-sourced income obtained by entities resident in LNTJs.